marekbrze/categorized-raycast-extensions/README.md

           https://www.raycast.com/niklaswa/laby-net) by niklaswa - Search and view Minecraft user profiles and textures like skins and capes with data from laby.net.

 [LaLiga](
-          https://www.raycast.com/anhthang/laliga) by anhthang - All the information of LaLiga Santander, LaLiga SmartBank, and Liga F: schedules, results, standings, news, statistics, and much more
+          https://www.raycast.com/anhthang/laliga) by anhthang - A comprehensive extension for tracking La Liga matches, standings, and club information.

 [Lichess.org](
           https://www.raycast.com/ftonato/lichess-org) by ftonato - Quickly start games on Lichess.org